boazbk/tcs/lec_07_other_models.md

 A canonical example of a cellular automaton is [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 In this automata the cells are arranged in an infinite two dimensional grid.
 Each cell has only two states: "dead" (which we can encode as $0$) or "alive" (which we can encode as $1$).
-The next state of a cell depends on its previous state and the states of its 8 vertical, horizontal and vertical neighbors.
+The next state of a cell depends on its previous state and the states of its 8 vertical, horizontal and diagonal neighbors.
 A dead cell becomes alive only if exactly three of its neighbors are alive.
 A live cell continues to live if it has two or three live neighbors.
 Even though the number of cells is potentially infinite, we can have a finite encoding for the state by only keeping track of the live cells.